ivslvs/drf_auth/README.md

  This application is written in Python using Django REST framework.
+- Python 3.8
+- Django REST Framework
+- PostgreSQL

 # Application description: